CrystalTechSAS/jcrystal_documentation/getting_started/troubleshooting.md

 Total time: 804 ms
 ```

 Even if nothing is happening, if you see these lines jCrystal is running as expected.
-If you have an empty project and want to see jCrystal in action [learn how to run your application and create your first webservice](run_test.md).
+If you have an empty project and want to see jCrystal in action [learn how create your first webservice and run your application](run_test.md).

 If on the console logs you see any line that starts with "Server error message", please check:
 - [Server error message: Invalid key or not given](#invalid_key)